 When we think about staying safe online we can break it down into some easy to remember steps.

-When choosing profile pictures for a social networking website like Facebook or Twitter, avoid photos that could give strangers clues about where you live.
+When choosing profile pictures for a social networking website like Facebook, Twitter, Snapchat or Whatsapp, avoid photos that could give strangers clues about where you live or go to school.

-Check privacy settings regularly as the social networking sites regularly update and change the security and privacy settings.
+Check privacy and security settings regularly as the social networking sites regularly update and change them.

 Sharing Content Online

-Think about what should be shared in public and what should not when posting image or comments.
+Think about what should be shared in public and what should not when posting images or comments.
 Don't upload or share anything you wouldn't want parents, teachers or friends seeing.
-Once you press send, it is no longer private.
-You can't be sure who will end up seeing it.
+Once you press send it is no longer private, you can't be sure who will end up seeing it.

 Never share or reveal your passwords.
 Use strong passwords that are hard for others to guess, using a mix of letters and numbers.
 Keep passwords to yourself and change them regularly.

 Be careful who you chat to.
-If somebody you don't know adds you as a friend, ignore them and delete their request.
-Don't share personal information like your address or phone number with somebody you don't know.
+If a stranger adds you as a friend, ignore them and delete their request.
+Don't share personal information such as your address or phone number with somebody you don't know.